lexmuc/prep-composer/README.md

 ### `$(value: any): Value|SqlSegment[]`

 Helper function to create a new `Value` fragment for the given value.
 Values represent the variable fragments of a statement that are later escaped or replaced with placeholders.

 If the passed value is an array, it is turned into an array of `SqlSegment`s by converting all the elements to values if they are not of type `Literal` or `SqlSegment`.
 This is practical for creating `IN` conditions.

+If an object is passed it will be turned into a series of escaped-key=escaped-value assignments.
+If values are already literals, values or identifiers, they are used as is.
+So to set a field to a static raw SQL value, you have to wrap the value in an `sql` function call (e.g. `{ hire_date: sql('NOW()') }`) otherwise it is interpreted as a parameter that has to be escaped.

 ### `$.<identifier>` or `$[<identifier>]`

 Helper to create a new `Identifier` fragment for the given identifier.
 The identifier is immediately escaped with backticks when passed to the `sql` function.
 Identifiers can be chained: `$['db']['field']` (yields `` `db`.`field` ``).
 It is recommended to use the square brackets syntax `$[<identifier>]` for consistency.
-Dots in identifiers are preserved (`$['db.field']` yields `` `db.field` ``).
+Dots within identifiers are preserved (`$['db.field']` yields `` `db.field` ``).

 ### `SqlSegment`